• About

 As investment vehicles, DSTs allow smaller, individual investors an opportunity to acquire passive ownership in institutional-quality assets with minimum investments amounts and no landlord responsibilities.

-Thanks to the relatively low minimum investment requirements and Section 1031 of the Internal Revenue Code’s property identification rules, investors can reinvest their proceeds asset sales into several DSTs, creating risk diversification while offering other benefits as well.
+Thanks to the relatively low minimum investment requirements and Section 1031 of the Internal Revenue Code’s property identification rules, investors can reinvest their proceeds from asset sales into several DSTs, creating risk diversification while offering other benefits as well.

 Why Triple Net Leases Are Popular